richmahn/en_tn/job/11/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of this chapter, which is an extended quotation.
+The ULB indents the lines of this chapter because it is a poem.
 This chapter is the advice of Job's friend, Zophar.

 #### Special concepts in this chapter ####